scottrogowski/code2flow/README.md

 How to contribute
 -----------------------

-1. You can contribute code
+1. You can contribute code!
 The project is open source and is new so any reasonably useful feature woudl probably be helpful and accepted.
 New languages are especially appreciated!

-2. You can spread the word
+2. You can spread the word!
 A simple way to help is to share this project with others.
 If you have a blog, mention code2flow!
 Linking from relevant questions on StackOverflow or other programming forums also helps quite a bit.
 I would do it myself but it is unfortunately against the community guidelines.
 The more exposure this project gets, the more I can devote my time to building it!

 Feature / Language Requests